daijiang/pd_trees/README.md

 If you found these codes are useful, please cite the paper:

 >Li et al. (2019).
 For common community phylogenetic analyses, go ahead and use synthesis phylogenies.
+Ecology.